How to Become a Locksmith | Locksmith Training and Certification

 3. Size matters.

-Take out a sheet of paper and layout precisely the amount of space you need.
+Take out a sheet of paper and lay out precisely the amount of space you need.

 You’ll need to do this in square footage.

-Space will be leased on a dollar per square foot basis, so make sure you’re not overpaying by renting more space than you need.
+Space will be leased on a dollar-per-square-foot basis, so make sure you’re not overpaying by renting more space than you need.

 4. Shape is important.